dask/dask/docs/source/index.rst

 **Scheduling**

 Schedulers execute task graphs.
-After a collection produces a graph we execute this graph in parallel, either using all of the cores on a single workstation or using a distributed cluster.
+Dask currently has two main schedulers, one for single machine processing using threads or processes, and one for distributed memory clusters.

 * :doc:`scheduler-overview`
-* :doc:`shared`
+* :doc:`Single machine scheduler<shared>`
+* `Distributed scheduler`_  (separate webpage)
 * :doc:`scheduling-policy`

 .. toctree::